foopgp/foopgp-hugowebsite/content/english/solutions/djibian.md

 Use your usual tool — **[Ventoy](https://www.ventoy.net/)**, **[balenaEtcher](https://etcher.balena.io/)**, **[Rufus](https://rufus.ie/)** (Windows) or the command line `dd` for the more seasoned — to burn the ISO onto a USB stick of at least 8 GB.

-With Ventoy you can even keep several ISOs on the same stick (very handy for letting friends try Djibian one after another).
+With Ventoy you can even keep several ISOs on the same stick (very handy to manage different versions).

 ### 4. Boot the stick, try it, install it